 How to eat it?

 There is a special way of how the Malawians eat.
-First you need to wash your hands.
-With your hand take a bit of the Nsima and form it to a little ball.
+First, you need to wash your hands.
+With your hand take a bit of the Nsima and form it into a little ball.
 Pick up a bit of the Fish Curry and eat everything together.

 Watch my video here: